vis-kid/previewer/_posts/2016-06-30-Getting-Started-With-The-Asset-Pipeline-02.markdown

 ```

-Sprockets will take the assets it can find in its search path and pre-processes / compiles them into `public/assets`.
+Sprockets will take the assets it can find in its search path and preprocesses / compiles them into `public/assets`.
 They output will look something like this:

-###### Terminal
+#### Terminal

 ``` bash